Plant defense against herbivory: Pharmaceutical

 Many currently available pharmaceuticals are derived from the secondary metabolites plants use to protect themselves from herbivores, including opium, aspirin, cocaine, and atropine.
 These chemicals have evolved to affect the biochemistry of insects in very specific ways.
 However, many of these biochemical pathways are conserved in vertebrates, including humans, and the chemicals act on human biochemistry in ways similar to that of insects.
 It has therefore been suggested that the study of plant-insect interactions may help in bioprospecting.

 There is evidence that humans began using plant alkaloids in medical preparations as early as 3000 B.C.
-Although the active components of most medicinal plants have been isolated only recently (beginning in the early 19th century) these substances have been used as drugs throughout the human history in potions, medicines, teas and as poisons.
-For example, to combat herbivory by the larvae of some Lepidoptera species, Cinchona trees produce a variety of alkaloids, the most familiar of which is quinine.
-Quinine is extremely bitter, making the bark of the tree quite unpalatable.
-It is also an anti-fever agent, known as Jesuit's bark, and is especially useful in treating malaria.
+Although the active components of most medicinal plants have been isolated only relatively recently (beginning in the early 19th century) these substances have been used as drugs throughout the human history in potions, medicines, teas and as poisons.
+For example, to combat herbivory by the larvae of some Lepidoptera species, Cinchona trees produce a variety of alkaloids, the most familiar of which is quinine, which is extremely bitter, making the bark of the tree quite unpalatable.

 Throughout history mandrakes (Mandragora officinarum) have been highly sought after for their reputed aphrodisiac properties.
 However, the roots of the mandrake plant also contain large quantities of the alkaloid scopolamine, which, at high doses, acts as a central nervous system depressant, and makes the plant highly toxic to herbivores.
 Scopolamine was later found to be medicinally used for pain management prior to and during labor; in smaller doses it is used to prevent motion sickness.
-One of the most well-known medicinally valuable terpenes is an anticancer drug, taxol, isolated from the bark of the Pacific yew, Taxus brevifolia, in the early 1960s.
+One of the best-known medicinally valuable terpenes is an anticancer drug, taxol, isolated from the bark of the Pacific yew, Taxus brevifolia, in the early 1960s.

-Biological pest control

-Repellent companion planting, defensive live fencing hedges, and "obstructive-repellent" interplanting, with host-plant resistance species as beneficial 'biological control agents' is a technique in biological pest control programs for: organic gardening, wildlife gardening, sustainable gardening, and sustainable landscaping; in organic farming and sustainable agriculture; and in restoration ecology methods for habitat restoration projects.